 Year.
 Number of Patients ad- mitted.
 Number cured.
 Number relieved.

 1817 367 89 75

 1818 412 141 109

 1819 525 176 152

 1820 559 201 174

 1821 694 219 201

 1822 729 280 230

 1823 710 236 218

 1824 733 311 223

 1825 741 340 237

 1826 860 473 205

-1827 704 350 217

-1828 872 485 222

-1829 876 479 234

-TOTAL 8782 3780 2497
+- Carrier La retrain die ben e 0.000 0.000

+TOTAL 6330 2466 1824

 In the estimation of intelligent and enlightened foreigners, the greatest beauty of this country, and, in particular, of its magnificent metropolis, is the multiplicity and variety of its benevolent institutions.
-It may now be said, and said truly, that there is not "an ill which flesh is heir to"-that there is hardly any species of calamity that can assail animated nature-for which relief, if not a remedy, has not been provided, and that upon a scale of liberality totally unprecedented and unrivalled.
-It is not intended to detract from the claims of other countries, in some of which institutions of the most praiseworthy and sometimes even singular descriptions are to be met with.
-But of most of these it may be said, that they owe their existence to some deplorable necessity, experienced in a general manner, or to some fortuitous circumstance, rather than to an abstract contemplation of the wants and necessities of the poorer orders in society, on the part of that portion of the community who are, if not exempt from participation in these distresses, able to obtain for themselves the best means of solace and relief.
-It may be further observed, that the operation of many of these institutions is contracted, and that the sum total of relief falls infinitely short of that which characterises the charitable institutions of Great Britain - institutions, by the way, which depend more upon the continued and unwearied contributions and exertions of private and living individuals, than upon the testamentary dispositions of the dead, and their endowments of property, and which we have sometimes the mortification of seeing rendered unavailing by a want of practical attention to the exigencies they might in some other manner be better calculated to relieve.
-This last remark, however, leads to the recollection that charities which are not endowed with property, and have no permanent fund, must of necessity expire, dying, as it were, a natural death, if not actively and unremittingly supported by personal assiduity, as well as pecuniary contributions.
+It may now be said, and said truly, that there is not " an ill which flesh is heir to"-that there is hardly any species of calamity that can assail animated nature ---for which relief, if not remedy, has not been provided; and that upon a scale of liberality unprecedented and totally unrivalled.
+It is not intended to detract from the claims of other countries, in some of which are to be encountered institutions of the most praiseworthy and perhaps sometimes singular description.
+But of most of these it may be said, that they owe their existence to some deplorable necessity, experienced in a general manner, or to some fortuitous circumstance, rather than an abstract contemplation of the wants and necessities of the poorer orders in society, on the part of that portion of the community at large who are, if not exempt from participation in these distresses, able to furnish themselves with the best means of solace and relief.
+It may be observed further, that the operation of many of these institutions is contracted, and that the sum total of relief falls infinitely short of that which characterises the charitable institutions of Great Britain-institutions, by the way, which depend more upon the continued and unwearied contributions and exertions of private and living individuals, than upon the testamentary dispositions of the dead, and their endowments of property for which they have no use, and which we have sometimes the mortification of seeing rendered unavailing by a want of practical attention to the exigencies they might in some other manner be better calculated to relieve.
+This last remark, however, leads to the recollection that charities which are not endowed with property, and have no permanent fund, must of necessity expire; dying, as it were, a natural death, if not actively and unremittingly supported by personal assiduity, as well as pecuniary contributions.

-^{} Although the institutions for the promotion of veterinary science, contemplating the relief of various species of the lower animals, and certain other untertakings for the diminution of brute suffering, do not admit of classification with Infirmaries, Dispensaries, &c. they spring from kindred sources, and owe their origin to a benevolent feeling.
+^{} Although the institutions for the promotion of veterinary science, contemplating the relief of various species of the lower animals, and certain other undertakings for the diminution of brute suffering, do not admit of classification with Infirmaries, Dispensaries, &c. they spring from kindred sources, and owe their origin to a benevolent feeling.